yellowchimney/yellowchimney/README.md

 🍰 I’m currently working on AdventOfCode repo, getting into Christmas cheer

-🍫 I’m currently studying for AWS certification exam
+🍫 Studying hard for my first AWS certification exam

 🍪 I’m happy to collaborate on any DE projects, especially  if they involve ETL and/or APIs